skyvers/skyve-dev-guide/README.md

 Skyve is created from the following design principles:

-  Principle | Description | In Simple Terms…
+  Principle | Description | In Simple Terms�
   --------- | ----------- | ----------------
   Parsimony | Only the minimum amount of information required to declare a system should be required to build the system. <br>This principle implies the provision of implicit functionality and features - but with the ability for developers to override these without restriction where required. | Developers shouldn't need to spend effort to create aspects of the system which are implicit.
   Authority | Each element of system declaration should be authoritative.<br>This principle implies that each element of declaration must be in only one location. | Developers should be able to declare each system concept once, without the possibility of contradiction or confusion.